 Visit her website

-We both feel at home in Africa and yet are still in awe of the vast expanse of that continent and all that it has to offer the creative spirit.
-We would like to share this with you and invite you to join us.
-Our Adventure Painting Safaris are an exclusive chance for artists of any level, experienced or aspiring, to savour the beauty, excitement . . . and peace of Africa at a pace which allows you to appreciate the smallest detail.
+We are completely at home in Africa and yet still in awe of the vast expanse of this continent and all that it has to offer the creative spirit.
+We want to share it with you and invite you to join us.
+Our African Wildlife Painting Safaris are an exclusive chance for artists of any level, experienced or aspiring, to savour the beauty, excitement of Africa at a pace which allows you to appreciate the smallest detail.
 Our objective is to meet the local people, observe the wildlife, seek new vistas, turn a journey into an adventure, and simply enjoy ourselves.
-Come with us on an Adventure & Painting Safari Holiday in 2010.
+We are going on an African Painting Safari Holiday!